theocjr/social-media-forensics/README.md

 If you want to use your own dataset of messages, the code expects the following premises:

-1. The messages of an author must be on a separated file (UTF-8 encoded) named by its Twitter's id number;
+1. The messages of an author must be on a separated file (UTF-8 encoded) named by its Twitter's id number followed by the extension `.dat`.
+Example: `1111126194.dat`;
 2. Each message has the following format:

 ```